-Admittedly, Facebook doesn’t make it easy for you to get ahold of that info, and the data you get doesn’t even come in a convenient CSV or VCF file.
+Admittedly, Facebook doesn’t make it easy for you to get ahold of that info, and the contact data you get doesn’t even come in a convenient CSV or VCF file.
 Still, we’ll make the best of it.

 Export your Facebook contacts

 As mentioned, Facebook doesn’t make it easy, but the company does provide a way to get an archive of your entire account.
-So if you want to get access to your contacts, you first have to request an archive of your Facebook account.
+So, if you want to get access to your contacts, you first have to request an archive of your Facebook account.

-- We already published a detailed tutorial on how to request an archive of your Facebook account, so we won’t go over this again.
+1) We already published a detailed tutorial on how to request an archive of your Facebook account, so we won’t go over this again.
 Follow the steps in this guide first to get the archive, and then read on for further instructions.